HUMAP: Hierarchical Uniform Manifold Approximation and Projection

-Finally, the fixing term for preserving the mental map reduces the quality of the whole projection (level 0) according to metric DEMaP.
-When setting the embedding of lower hierarchy levels to follow the pattern of higher hierarchy levels, the freedom of the optimization algorithm has to positioning the points is limited.
-In Supplementary File (Section 5), we provide the same analysis by setting free the optimization algorithm ($\theta = 1$), resulting in higher DEMaP values.
+According to the DEMaP metric, the fixing term for maintaining the mental map lowers the quality of the entire projection (level 0).
+We restrict the flexibility of the optimization algorithm when positioning the data points when we set the embedding of lower hierarchy levels to follow the pattern of higher hierarchy levels.
+In the \textbf{Supplementary File} (Section 5), we provide the same analysis by setting free the optimization algorithm ($\theta = 1$), which results in higher DEMaP values.